chrisk-woods/CS3-DS4002/README.md

 ## Project Overview

-This repository contains the code, data, and documentation for our project to classify musical genres based solely on lyrical data using an Random Forest classification model.
-Our goal is to achieve an accuracy of 75% or greater in genre classification using the “English Music Lyrics from Five Music Genres” dataset from Kaggle.
-The analysis will focus on feature extraction and model training to improve classification performance.
+This repository contains the code, data, and documentation for our project analyzing tornado trends in the U.S. from 1992 to 2023.
+Our aim is to build a time-series prediction model using ARIMA and SARIMA to forecast tornado-related metrics like property damage, fatalities, and frequency.
+By focusing on minimizing the Mean Absolute Error (MAE), we will identify the most effective prediction model for these metrics, contributing to a better understanding of long-term trends and improving disaster response strategies.

 ## Repository Structure